anjiqbal/100DaysOfCode/README.md

 ### Thoughts:

 Today's challenge for the hackathon was to apply all we had learnt over the week to build a landing page for our bootcamp.
-This involved going over our user personas and stories, working through our user journey flow diagram and then creating a wireframe that would keep our user at the forefront of our desiggn.
+This involved going over our user personas and stories, working through our user journey flow diagram and then creating a wireframe that would keep our user at the forefront of our design.
 We then went on to create a plan for our HTML and CSS.
 The rest of our day was spent working on our landing page through pair-programming.
 We were able to work really well together and got a lot done.
 We didn't manage to complete the HTML and CSS for our design but I am hoping to do that over the weekend.

 ### Links to work / resources: